Kairotic/penelope/types/tablet.md

                 deriving Show
 ```

-A tablet weaving loom, as an ordered set of tablets, and a weft.
+A tablet weaving loom, as an ordered set of tablets, and a weft that
+will go back and forth.

 ```haskell
 type TabletShed = [Twist]